-3. Floor area of laboratory areas by containment level:
+3. Floor area of laboratory areas by co ontainment level:

-BL2 (sqM)
+BL2 (so qM)

-BL3 (sqM)
+BL3 (So qM)

-BL4 (sqM)
+BL4 (So qM)

-Total laboratory floor area (sqM)
+Total 1 aboratory floor area (sqM)

-4. The organizational structure of ea ch facility
+4. The organizational structure of each n facility.

-ien raemty.

 (i) Total number of personnel

 (ii) Division of personnel:

-Milita ary
+Milita ry

-Civili ian
+Civilia n -

-(iii) Division of personnel by category ' :
+(iii) Division of personnel by category:

-Scien tists

-Engir neers

-Techi nicians
+Scient ists -

+Engine eers -

+Techn icians -

-Administrative and support staff (iv) List the scientific disciplines represented in the scientific/engineering staff. (v) Are contractor staff working in the facility?
-If so, provide an approximate number. (vi) What is (are) the source(s) of funding for the work conducted in the facility, including indication if activity is wholly or partly financed by the Ministry of Defence? (vii) What are the funding levels for the following programme areas: Research Development Test and evaluation (viii) Briefly describe the publication policy of the facility: (ix) Provide a list of publicly-available papers and reports resulting from the work published during the previous 12 months.
+Admir nistrative and support staff -

+(iv) List the scientific disciplines repres ented in the scientific/eng neering staff.

+(v) Are contractor staff working in the facility?
+If so, provide an approximate number.

+(vi) includ What is (are) the source(s) of funding for the work conducted in the facility, ing indication if activity is wholly or partly financed by the Ministry of Defence? (vii) What are the funding levels for the following programme areas: Resear rch Develo opment Test a nd evaluation (viii) Briefly describe the publication policy of the facility: (ix) publis Provide a list of publicly-available papers and reports resulting from the work hed during the previous 12 months.
 (To include authors, titles and full references.)
-5. Briefly describe the biological defence work carried out at the facility, including type(s) of micro-organisms 13 and/or toxins studied, as well as outdoor studies of biological aerosols.
+5. type(s) aeroso Briefly describe the biological defence work carried out at the facility, including) of micro-organisms 7 and/or toxins studied, as well as outdoor studies of biological sls.

-13 Including viruses and prions.
+7 Including viruses and prions.